Frank Riggs: Early life

-Frank Riggs was born in Louisville, Kentucky.
+Frank Riggs was born in Louisville, Kentucky, on September 5, 1950.
 He served in the United States Army from 1972 to 1975.

 Career

 An Army veteran, having served as a Military Police officer, Riggs worked as a police officer and deputy sheriff in Santa Barbara, California, and Sonoma County, respectively.
 He was a member of the Windsor Unified School District Board of Trustees from 1984 to 1988 and was a real estate executive and owner of his own development company for over 20 years.

 In 1999, Riggs joined the board of the Charter Schools Development Corporation, and served with CSDC until 2012.
 During his service, CSDC went from being a start-up nonprofit to a national leader in financing and developing educational facilities for charter schools, reaching $125 million in assets, and procuring and leveraging private capital for facility acquisitions and improvements worth $680 million; representing over four million square feet of facilities for 235 charter schools in 25 states.

 In 2001, he moved to Arizona.
 He served as CEO of ABS School Services of Phoenix, which provides financial accounting and business management services to approximately 200 school district charter, private, and federal grant schools.
 Riggs was also the founding board president for Arizona Connections Academy, a statewide on-line charter school.
-He has resided in Scottsdale, Arizona for 14 years.
+He resided in Scottsdale, Arizona for 14 years.

 California Congressman

 Riggs was elected to the United States House of Representatives as a Republican in 1990 from California's 1st District, narrowly defeating four-term Democrat Doug Bosco.
 He represented the area stretching from Napa County to the northern Pacific coast.
 He served in the 102nd, 104th, and 105th Congresses.
 During his service, he was on the House Appropriations Committee (including the Agriculture and the Energy and Water Development Subcommittees), the House Transportation and Public Works Committee, and the House Banking and Financial Affairs Committee.

 Riggs also served on the House Education and Workforce Committee and chaired the Subcommittee on Early Childhood, Youth and Families in the 105th Congress.
 In that capacity, he authored the Charter School Expansion Act (signed into law by President Bill Clinton in October, 1998) which provides federal start-up grants to newly formed charter schools to help defray their initial operating expenses.

-Most Arizona charter schools have received federal start-up grants as a result of Riggs' legislation.
+Most Arizona charter schools have received federal start-up grants as a result of Riggs's legislation.

 Riggs voted against the Gulf War resolution and, as a member of the Gang of Seven, a group of freshman Republican congressmen, favored identifying publicly the congressmen who made overdrafts at the House Bank.
 He was defeated in 1992 by Democrat Dan Hamburg but won a rematch in 1994.

-In 1996, he won re-election over Democrat Michela Alioto-Pier.
+In 1996, he won re-election over Democrat Michela Alioto-Pier by about four percentage points.